flumeapp/help.flumeapp.com/views/upload.md

 ### Creating Carousel Posts

-To create a carousel post directly:
+To create a Carousel Post directly:

 - Select more than one photo/video in the macOS open panel that appears after choosing <kbd>Select Photo/Video/Draft…</kbd> in the Upload window.
 - Drag more than one photo/video directly onto an empty Upload window.